davidfreina/PSDS2020W/H06/INFORMATIONS.md

 ### Step 3: Image comparison

 We are going to parallelize this step as well.
-We want to analyze *N* frames on one ec2 instance. *N* is specfified in *objectRecognitionInput.json* as ````numberOfFramesToAnalyzePerInstance````.
-That means, we will parallely call this function *extractedFramesOfVideo* / ````numberOfFramesToAnalyzePerInstance```` times for each video.
+We want to analyze *N* frames on one EC2 instance. *N* is specfified in *objectRecognitionInput.json* as ````numberOfFramesToAnalyzePerInstance````.
+That means, we will parallely call this function *extractedFramesOfVideo / N* times for each video.
 We have to think about overlapping frames on the different instances which is why we maybe have to alter the counter a little bit when implementing this.
 After we have analyzed the given number of frames we are going to start one AWS Rekognition instance which receives the ````extractedFramesBucket```` and the positively analyzed images as input.

 ### Step 3: AWS Rekognition